Fiji porcelain tea cup and saucer with a geometric pattern - Vista Alegre

 What does the long porcelain production process look like?

-Flat elements, cups, and symmetrical components are produced through a special molding process, where malleable porcelain clay is placed inside a clay mold and pressed against its surface by a rotating metal head.
-In accordance with the tradition of the Vista Alegre painting school, producing the highest quality works, hand painting is reserved for pieces of high artistic and commercial value.
+Flat elements, cups, and symmetrical components are produced through a special molding process in which malleable porcelain clay is placed inside a clay mold and pressed against its surface by a rotating metal head.
+According to the tradition of the Vista Alegre painting school, producing works of the highest quality, hand painting is reserved for pieces of high artistic and commercial value.

-Relying on specialized, highly skilled artisans, Vista Alegre is one of the few ceramic manufacturers that offers a fully operational hand-painting workshop, where products are made in accordance with strict technical requirements.
-All painters employed by Vista Alegre possess in-depth knowledge of color palettes, proper painting techniques, and the preservation of all materials during firing.
+Based on specialized, highly skilled artisans, Vista Alegre is one of the few ceramics manufacturers that offers a fully operational hand-painting workshop, where products are made in accordance with strict technical requirements.
+All painters employed by Vista Alegre have in-depth knowledge of color palettes, proper painting techniques, and the preservation of all materials during firing.

 Visitors to the Production section can observe porcelain decoration techniques, most commonly used at Vista Alegre, and be fascinated by its exceptional works, limited editions, personalized orders, and items adorned with coats of arms.

-Decorated items must undergo the final firing stage in a muffle kiln, also known as a decorative oven, which reaches a temperature of no more than 860°C.
+Decorated items must undergo the final firing stage in a muffle kiln, also known as a decorative kiln, which reaches a temperature of no more than 860 °C.

 Attributes / Details